 - The Sunshine Stage

 - nSmiles – mental health and wellness centre

 Interacting with and hearing from inspirational achievers and experts in different fields can change a young person’s perspective for life.
-Inventure Academy has regular talks by such eminent persons for our students.
+Inventure Academy has regular talks by such eminent persons for our learners.
 Children find inspiration from people’s life stories, what challenges they face and how they overcome them.
-Some students extend this opportunity by finding mentors or internship opportunities with visiting experts.
+Some learners extend this opportunity by finding mentors or internship opportunities with visiting experts.
 Speakers in the past have included Zai Whittaker (naturalist, author of children’s books), cricketer Kapil Dev, (former Indian cricket captain), Digivijay Singh (pro golfer), Rajeev Gowda (politician, IIMB Professor), MD Nalapat UNESCO Peace Chair & former editor of TOI), Mr Srikanth Nadamuni (Co-Founder & Managing Trustee of eGovernments Foundation) and Vinod Nambiar, (CEO, Position 2, the on-line marketing firm).